 Rather than using a microfilter at each non-DSL device I installed a POTS/DSL splitter.
-The business line exits the secondary protector it connects to a Corning/Siecor POTS/DSL splitter.
-The splitter includes a low pass filter that isolates voice from high frequency DSL signals.
+The business line is connected to a Corning/Siecor POTS/DSL splitter.
+The splitter provides a low pass filter that isolates voice from high frequency DSL signals.
 The splitter has two outputs; "Data" connected directly to the DSL modem and "Voice" connected to inside phone wiring.
 The splitter contains a half-ringer test circuit after the low pass POTS filter.
 This allowed the half-ringer in the NID to be removed, minimizing DSL signal loading.

-Home Alarm Tip - Splitter "Data" port delivers dial tone.
-If a phone is connected to the "DSL Data" jack it is able to make calls.
+Home Alarm Tip - If a phone is connected to the splitter "Data" jack it works normally.
 This creates a potential safety hazard with a home alarm system.
-If a phone is connected to the data port and is in use when the alarm needs to seize the line it will not be able to do so.
+If a phone is inadvertently connected to the data port and is in use when the alarm needs to seize the line it will not be able to do so.
 Care should be taken when using a splitter so only the DSL modem is connected to the "data" jack.
+Or the splitter installed can be installed after the alarm jack and the alarm filtered separately.

-6.4 Modem Access Adapter
+5.4 Modem Access Adapter

-Figure 25 Modem Access Adapter
+Figure 20 Modem Access Adapter

-We wanted the dialup modem to have access to multiple phone lines while preventing mutual interference between modem and phones.
+We wanted dialup modem to have access to multiple phone lines while preventing mutual interference between modem and phones.
 This maximizes the chance of connecting to the dialup ISP while eliminating the need for a dedicated modem phone line.

 When the modem initiates a call the adapter detects modem going off hook and searches for an idle line.
 If it finds an idle line it disconnects phones before connecting the modem.
-As long as the modem is in use the phones are disconnected preventing them from interfering with the modem.
-If all lines are busy the modem cannot connect and retries later.
-This prevents the modem from barging into an active phone call.
+While modem is in use phones are disconnected preventing them from interfering with modem.
+If all lines are busy modem cannot connect and retries later.
+This prevents modem from barging into an active phone call.

 The adapter is connected to the primary personal line and business line.
-When the modem attempts to connect the adapter tests the primary personal line first, if it is busy the business line is checked.
-The search order assumes that during the day, when the business line is needed, the modem uses a personal phone line.
+When the modem attempts to connect adapter tests primary personal line first, if it is busy business line is checked.
+The search order assumes that during the day, when business line is needed, modem uses personal phone line.
 Since the two personal lines are configured as a hunt group when the first line is busy the call is automatically routed to the second.
-If the personal line is busy the data call is placed on the business line.
+If the personal line is busy data call is placed on business line.
 This is most likely to occur after normal business hours, when personal phone usage is heaviest.